Markov trace on Funar algebra

 Since all curves outcoming from $Y$ cross an $x_n$-curve, $Y$ does not contain $x_i^{\pm1}$ for $n-1\le i\le n+1$.
 By Step 4, we may suppose that $Y$ is almost $K$-reduced, hence $Y$ has at most one occurrence of $x_{n-2}^{\pm1}$, i.~e., $Y=Y_1 x_{n-2}^{\eps_3}Y_2$ with $\eps_3\in\{-1,0,1\}$ and $Y_1,Y_2$ do not contain $x_i^{\pm1}$ for $n-2\le i\le n+1$.

 We choose horizontal circles $C_2$ and $C_3$ so that the intersection point of the $x_n$-curve and the $(x_{n-2})$-curve (if it exists) is between them and we modify the diagram as it is shown in Figure \figInteractA.2.
-If we apply the result of Step 1 to the part of the diagram which is below $C_2$ and to that which it beyond $C_3$, we obtain:
+If we apply the result of Step 1 to the part of the diagram which is below $C_2$ and to that which is above $C_3$, we obtain:

 Hence $Z_1-Z_2\equiv X'\sh^{n-3}Y'\mod H$ where $X'=Y_2X_3X_4Y_1$ and

 If $\eps_2\ne0$, then $\rr(Y')\in J_4$ by Condition (J1) of the definition of $J_4$.
 Thus, using Lemma \lemDiffiOne\ and observing that $\wt(X'\sh^{n-3}Y')<w$, we obtain